-- The mover and seconder of a motion cannot move or second an amendment.
+• The mover and seconder of a motion cannot move or second an amendment.
 (This does not apply when the mover or seconder of a motion to adopt a report of a committee wants to amend an item in the report.
-In this case the original mover or seconder may also propose or second the suggested amendment). - Any members, regardless of whether they have spoken to the original or substituted motion, may move or second an amendment to it. - The mover or seconder of an amendment that is carried can move or second a subsequent amendment.
-A mover or seconder of an amendment which is lost cannot move or second a subsequent amendment. - Members can speak to any amendment. and, provided they have not spoken to the motion or moved or seconded an amendment, they can move or second further amendments.2 - The meeting by agreement of the majority of members present may amend a motion with the agreement of the mover and seconder.
+In this case the original mover or seconder may also propose or second the suggested amendment).

+- Any members, regardless of whether they have spoken to the original or substituted motion, may move or second an amendment to it. - The mover or seconder of an amendment that is carried can move or second a subsequent amendment.
+A mover or seconder of an amendment which is lost cannot move or second a subsequent amendment. - Members can speak to any amendment. - The meeting by agreement of the majority of members present may amend a motion with the agreement of the mover and seconder.